Puerto Rico has lots of fun outdoor activities that you can enjoy during your vacation.

 Isabela’s coast boasts golden sand beaches that you can explore on a horseback riding tour with Tropical Trail Rides.

 You will cross an almond forest before reaching the beach.
-After spending a while on the beach, you’ll go west until reaching Survival Beach in Aguadilla.
+After spending a while on the beach, you’ll go west until you reach Survival Beach in Aguadilla.

 See Tropical Trail Rides in the video below: